Mayors of 7,400 Cities Vow To Meet Obama's Climate Commitments

 We got this.

-The Art Of The Empty Gesture (Score:3)
+The Art Of The Empty Gesture (Score:4, Interesting)

 Almost all of the carbon emission targets will naturally be met anyway by natural decline in carbon emission.
 Greater uptake in natural gas use, much greater increase in Solar use (since prices for solar have been falling over the past few years), greater uptake in electric cars - it all means most cities will not actually have to to anything at all to meet the specious goals set forth.
 Paris was always meaningless from a carbon output perspective.
 We'll vastly exceed the goals set forth by 2028...